tyrrellsystems/node-red-contrib-tinkerforge/README.md

 ##Supported Bricklets

-Currently there nodes for the following bricklets
+Currently there are nodes for the following bricklets

  - Humidity Bricklet
  - Temperature Bricklet